 Recommendation of the psychologist

-The psychologist mainly recommended the following things for her
+The psychologist mainly recommended the following things for her:

 Friendly relation with mother should be established and her life at home should be re-organised.
 She must get more sleep, balanced diet and should play with children of her age.
 In evening she must be attended by some members of the family mother, father or grandmother.
 The mother should feel that she is responsible for the progress of the child.
 But father and mother-in-law were also told that they should change their routine in order to make relation of mother and Lousy better.
 The child was admitted into a nursery school and arrangements were made between the school and clinic so that she might not be turned out of the school before she could be reformed.
 In the beginning, Lousy felt it difficult to adjust herself to the nursery school.
 But after some years, it was found that Lousy was far more brilliant than children of her age in studies as well as scouting etc. But she could not overcome her early weakness which lay in lack of affection for the mother and excessive attachment to daddy.
 At 15 years of age, she was a beautiful girl who appeared to be very able and behaved with balance.
 She had no nervous habits.
 According to her own report her greatest happiness was to work with daddy.
 The man whom she dreamt to marry was exactly like daddy.